 Live Virtual Field Trips

-This year, we are rolling out new, live, interactive online field trip programs for students grades K–12.
-Our expert and inspired museum educators will be joining your classes for journeys that start in the halls of our own Museum and then magically transport you and your students in space and time to explore the wonders and secrets just beyond our exhibits.
+This year, we're offering live, interactive online field trip programs for students grades K–12.
+Our expert and inspired museum educators join your classes for journeys that start in the halls of our own Museum and then magically transport you and your students in space and time to explore the wonders and secrets just beyond our exhibits.
 What can you and your students expect with these new experiences?

 - We will sail with you out into the Santa Barbara Channel and visit the animals on the islands we see from our shores;